mtarikg/Basketball_Tournament/README.md

 Finally, inserting a footer to the website was simply tackled.

 Consequently, the website still have minor yet undesired behavior and some bugs.
-Successfull implementation of Responsive Design.
+Successful implementation of Responsive Design.
 No use of Bootstrap and semantic elements of HTML despite both being stated.